TRC offers a distinct grassroots model of Restorative Justice.

 Where is TRC hosting circles?

-The Restorative Center has on-going Circles throughout the State of New York–Community Circles in Newburgh, Teen Circles Bronx and pilot program with incarcerated populations.
+The Restorative Center has on-going Circles throughout the State of New York–Community Circles in Newburgh, Nyack, Teen Circles in the Bronx and a pilot program with incarcerated populations.
 In the coming months we will be using circles for family conferences, conflict resolution, post conviction reintegration and circles with law enforcement and Teens.

 "I felt challenged less as an individual and more as member of the group, which is to say the circle became a space for practicing sitting with/holding space for the various feelings, complications that come up in a human community."